hoxo-m/githubinstall/README.md

 install_github("hadley/dplyr")
 ```

-Therefore, developers can distribute R packages that is developing on GitHub.
+Therefore, developers can distribute R packages that are developing on GitHub.
-There are some developers who have no intention to submit to CRAN.
+In addition, there are some developers that they have no intention to submit to CRAN.
 For instance, Twitter, Inc. provides **AnomalyDetection** package on GitHub but it will not be available on CRAN [[3]](https://blog.twitter.com/2015/introducing-practical-and-robust-anomaly-detection-in-a-time-series).
 You can install such packages easily using **devtools**.